One-Nexus/Synergy/README.md

 ##### If using synergy.js

-Load the following file on your page before you attempt to load any Synergy related scripts:
+Include the following file on your page before you attempt to load any Synergy related scripts:

 ```
 dist/synergy.js